Othernet-Project/Dreamcatcher/README.md

 ### Build Firmware for a Target & flash

-First export idf so you can use the idf.py commands: `.~/esp/esp-idf/export.sh`.
+First export idf so you can use the idf.py commands: `. ~/esp/esp-idf/export.sh`.

 You can build for ESP32s2 (DC4 Board) or ESP32 (if you have one for testing for example), just replace the content of sdkconfig with either sdkconfig-esp32 or sdkconfig-esp32s2.
 The Default sdkonfig is equal to ESP32s2, if you setup the sdkconfig you want run `idf.py build`.

-There is also a build.sh you can use to build for both ESPs at once, just export idf with `.~/esp/esp-idf/export.sh` and then run `./build.sh`.
+There is also a build.sh you can use to build for both ESPs at once, just export idf with `. ~/esp/esp-idf/export.sh` and then run `./build.sh`.

 If that is successful you can flash your ESP Board, connect it to your PC and use `dmesg | grep tty` to find your serial device id.

-Then use `sudo chown username /dev/ttyUSB0` to set the Permissions as needed (repalce username with your user and ttyUSB0 with your serial ID).
+Then use `sudo usermod -a -G dialout $USER` to set the Permissions as needed, you need to restart/relogin to make the changes take affect.

 After this you can Flash your board with `idf.py -p /dev/ttyUSB0 flash`.